 The main point with getting an adequate test result is to ensure that the LED is not over- or under-powered.

 “Driving 12 VDC LEDs at slightly less than 12 VDC will result in a minimal loss in output, but driving them over 12 VDC can lead to overheating and loss of life,” says Harrison.
-“Over voltage can come for high line voltage, or use of an excessively oversized driver.”
+“Over-voltage can come from high line voltage, or use of an excessively oversized driver.”

 Life and Location

 One certainty of an LED driver unit is that its lifespan is uncertain.
 The ambiguity of how long it may last is always in question.
 That does not mean you should expect a short life from the driver—these were built to last along with the LEDs.

 “If the LED company is offering a five-year warranty on the LEDs,” Vincent notes, “you should demand a driver whose warranty is in lock-step with the LEDs as a system.”

 He adds that many drivers can last somewhere in the 10-year range if operated properly, however there are many more factors that can contribute to a driver’s malfunction before the actual LED.

 “The driver is 100 times more likely to fail than the LED,” Vincent continues, “so I recommend using LED drivers that have at least a five-year product and labor warranty that matches the LEDs being provided.”